Percussion band marching along Ipanema Beach playing favorite Carnaval songs to thousand of revelers.

 Street Carnaval in Rio

-They may try to organize it, glamorize it, televise it, even industrialize it, yet Carnaval is part of the city culture.
+They may try to organize, glamorize, televise, or even industrialize it.
+Yet, Carnaval is a genuine part of the city culture.
 It is deeply ingrained in the fun-loving Carioca soul.
 Street festivities are open and spontaneous.
 Everybody's welcome to participate!
-The dates of the best Blocos are at our Carnaval Party Planner and Pre-Carnaval in Rio.
+Find our selection of the best Blocos and Bandas at the Carnaval Party Planner and Pre-Carnaval in Rio.

-While in France the confetti battles were epic, in Rio most of the fun originally involved throwing liquids at other people.
+Back in the colonial era, while the confetti battles in France were epic, in Rio, most of the fun involved throwing liquids at other people.
+This was the Entrudo.
 If you were fancy, you stocked up on limões de cheiro (water limes).
-They were made of wax, and filled with a pleasant-smelling citrussy liquid.
-Those who could not afford the investment improvised, and allegedly may have added other ‘spices’ to the mix (more in History of Carnaval in Rio).
+These were balls made of wax and filled with a pleasant-smelling citrusy liquid.
+Those who could not afford the investment improvised and allegedly may have added other 'spices' to the mix (more in History of Carnaval in Rio).

-A battle of water limes (limões de cheiro) at home, where even the neighbors from across the street participate.
-If you look closely you will see one of the gentlemen with a water syphon, also a favorite.
-This watercolor by Augustus Earle somehow ended up in the National Library of Australia. (reproduction, digitally enhanced).
+Battle of water limes (limões de cheiro) at home, where even the neighbors from across the street participate.
+Watercolor by Augustus Earle (reproduction, digitally enhanced).

-A home battle of water limes (limões de cheiro) in Rio, where even the neighbors from across the street participate.
-If you look closely you will see one of the gentlemen with a water syphon, that was also an Entrudo staple.
-This lovely watercolor by Augustus Earle painted circa 1822 somehow ended up in the National Library of Australia. (reproduction, digitally enhanced).
+Entrudo: Home battle of water limes (limões de cheiro) in Rio, where even the neighbors from across the street participate.
+Look closely: there are trays of lime balls, and one of the gentlemen has a water siphon, another Entrudo staple.
+Watercolor by Augustus Earle, circa 1822. (reproduction, digitally enhanced).

 Bandas & Blocos